College of Business Diversity, Equity, and Inclusion (DEI) Committee

 Alen Hodzic is a sophomore business management major with a plan to specialize in finance.
 He is hoping to stay at Stony Brook for an additional year to complete the Advanced Business Track MBA.
 Originally from Queens, Alen chose Stony Brook’s College of Business because of its high level of hands-on business education.
 Around campus, he works as an operations monitor at the Recreation Center.
 In his free time, he enjoys going to the gym and hanging out with friends.

 Samuel E Katsaros is a sophomore studying business management with a specialization in finance.
 Samuel enjoys studying at Stony Brook for its great achievements in research as well as its close relations to quantitative finance.
 In addition to joining the College of Business DEI Committee, Samuel is the current President of the Investment Club on campus as well as the Vice-President of the Golf Club.
 In his free time, Samuel continues to develop his newly founded company which is expected to reach full production soon.

-Krisanta is a junior majoring in business administration with a minor in writing and rhetoric.
+Krisanta is a junior majoring in business management with a minor in writing and rhetoric.
 Along with being a member of the DEI Committee in the College of Business, she is also on the executive board of Stony Brook's Caribbean Student Association.
 Some of Krisanta's hobbies include going to the gym, creating fashion content, and gardening.
-She hopes to earn her MBA in Operational Management.
+She hopes to earn her MBA in Operations Management.